sorinboia/nginx-experience-aws/guide/6controller.md

 </pre>

-Now we will build our configuration:
+8. Now we will build our configuration:
 ##### "N" -> "Services" -> "Environments" -> "Create Environment"
-Enter in all the field the following value "prod".
+In all the fields, enter the following value: `prod`.

 Click on "View Api Request".
 All configuration on the Nginx Controller can easlly automated with external orchestration systems, this view can help you in understanding how to generate the configuration API calls.
 The output will look like this: